SummaryRead the full fact sheet

 Some general tips for beginners:

-- Pre-exercise screening is used to identify people with medical conditions that may put them at a higher risk of a experiencing a health problem during physical activity.
+- Pre-exercise screening is used to identify people with medical conditions that may put them at a higher risk of experiencing a health problem during physical activity.
 It is a filter or ‘safety net’ to help decide if the potential benefits of exercise outweigh the risks for you.
-Print a copy of the pre-exercise screening tool and discuss it with your doctor or exercise professional.
+Print a copy of the and discuss it with your doctor or exercise professional.

 - Start with brisk walking.
 Aim for 30 minutes per session.
-Allow a minimum of six weeks to build up to regular running.
+Allow a minimum of 8 to 12 weeks to build up to regular running.
 Aim to increase your jogging time each session, and alternate between walking and jogging.

 - Make sure you warm up and stretch thoroughly before you head out.
 Cool your body down with light stretches when you return.

-- Allow at least two complete rest days per week to avoid overtraining, which may cause injury.
+- Allow at least 2 complete rest days per week to avoid overtraining, which may cause .
 Consider other low impact activities, such as swimming, at least once each week.

 - Plan your route.
 If possible, choose flat, grassy areas rather than hard or loose (such as sandy) surfaces to reduce the risk of injury.

 - Avoid running near roads.
-This is especially important if you have a pre-existing condition such as asthma.
+This is especially important if you have a pre-existing condition such as .
 Vehicle exhaust fumes can increase your risk of various cardiovascular and respiratory complaints or illnesses.

 - Avoid the 'peak hour' periods to reduce your risk of inhaling air pollution from motor vehicles.
 If possible, schedule your runs for either the early morning or the evening.

-- Wear loose cotton clothing.
+- Wear clothing which wicks sweat away from the skin.
 Dress your upper body in layers of clothing so that you can take off layers as required.

 - Buy an appropriate pair of shoes.